Alibabade/Command-line-Youtube-Music-Channel-Scraper/README.md

 # Commnad-line Program Youtube Music Channel Scraper

 This program scrapes the given Youtube music channels by fetching infomation of videos, and saving information and videos into local drives.
-The program are currently only avaiable for downloading artwork images (if applicable), thumbnails, audios (mp3 format) and videos.
+The program is currently only avaiable for downloading artwork images (if applicable), thumbnails, audios (mp3 format) and videos.

 ## Features